TritonDataCenter/sdc-papi/docs/index.md

 -->

 <!--
-    Copyright (c) 2016, Joyent, Inc.
+    Copyright (c) 2018, Joyent, Inc.
 -->

-# SDC 7 Package API
+# Triton Package API

-The specifications used by SDC internally to create a machine from a given image are called packages, and are referred to as packages by all the APIs.
-For example, packages can specify the amount of RAM and CPU a new machine will use.
+The collections of properties used by Triton internally to create a VM are called "packages", and are referred to as packages by all the other APIs.
+For example, packages can specify the amount of RAM and CPU a new machine will use, and what the disk quota will be.
-The word 'packages' is independent of the name chosen by marketing for the outside world.

 Some of the package attributes are used by `vmadm` to create or resize machines.
 Please refer to the [vmadm man page](https://github.com/joyent/smartos-live/blob/master/src/vm/man/vmadm.1m.md#properties) to review the meaning of these properties for the machines.

 # Package objects